raphaelgerber/VJEDAI/README.md

 - `experiments/da_train.ipynb`
 - `experiments/da_evaluate.ipynb`

 Both notebooks support experiments with **Depth Anything V2** and **Depth Anything 3**.
-The main goal is to compare the prediction heads and to test whether the depth prediction heads performs better when it is fine-tuned from pretrained weights or trained after random re-initialization, while keeping the backbone frozen.
+The main goal is to compare the prediction heads and to test whether the depth prediction heads perform better when they are fine-tuned from pretrained weights or trained after random re-initialization, while keeping the backbone frozen.

 ### Data Format

 The notebooks expect the training data to be located in `data/train/`.
 The training directory should contain RGB images (`.png`) and matching depth maps (`.npy`).
 To recreate our exact results, the data should come from the [ETHZ CIL Monocular Depth Estimation 2026 kaggle competition](https://www.kaggle.com/competitions/ethz-cil-monocular-depth-estimation-2026).

-A deterministic train/validation split is created automatically and stored in `splits`.
+A deterministic train/validation split is created automatically and stored in `splits/`.
 This ensures that all experiments use the same validation samples and can be compared fairly.

 ### Training Notebook